xvik/dropwizard-guicey/dropwizard-guicey/src/doc/docs/guide/test/assertj.md

     See [assertions guide](https://assertj.github.io/doc/#assertj-core-assertions-guide)

 !!! important
-    In many cases, assertj assertion fail messages would be much more informative, which speeds up tests development and regressions investigation.
+    In many cases, AssertJ assertion failure messages would be much more informative, which speeds up test development and regression investigation.

 ## Text assertions

 AssertJ greatly simplifies large text comparisons (e.g. console output).
-In Junit, to check if output contains some part you'll have to do:
+In JUnit, to check if the output contains some part, you'll have to do:

 ```java
 Assertions.assertTrue(output.contains("some large string chunk here"))